U.S. FDA authorizes Pfizer COVID-19 vaccine for emergency use

-Healthcare workers and elderly people in long-term care facilities are expected to be the main recipients of a first round of 2.9 million doses.
+Healthcare workers and elderly people in long-term care facilities are expected to be the main recipients of a first round of 2.9 million doses this month.

+BioNTech Chief Executive Ugur Sahin said the vaccine “will help to save lives across the United States and could accelerate a return to normality.”

+U.S. health authorities, shipping services, hospitals and pharmacies have been readying a nationwide inoculation campaign.
+Pfizer said it would start shipping immediately and state public health systems have been planning to begin shots as early as Monday.

 “It is one step in a sequence of steps that will bring this pandemic to an end,” said Amesh Adalja, a senior scholar at the Johns Hopkins Center for Health Security.